David Zawada: Ultimate Fighting Championship

 Zawada made his UFC debut on July 22, 2018, against Danny Roberts, replacing injured Alan Jouban at UFC Fight Night: Shogun vs. Smith.
 He lost the fight via split decision.
 This fight earned him the Fight of the Night award.

 His next faced Li Jingliang on November 24, 2018, replacing Elizeu Zaleski dos Santos at UFC Fight Night: Blaydes vs. Ngannou 2.
 He lost the fight via technical knockout in round three.

 Zawada faced Abubakar Nurmagomedov on November 9, 2019 at UFC on ESPN+ 21.
 He won the fight via a submission in round one.
 This fight earned him the Performance of the Night award.

 Zawada was scheduled to face Anthony Rocco Martin on April 25, 2020.
 However, on April 9, the promotion indicated that the pairing was scrapped due to the COVID-19 pandemic.

 Zawada was expected to face Mounir Lazzez on October 18, 2020 at UFC Fight Night 180.
 However, on October 6, 2020 it was reported that Lazzez tested positive for COVID-19 and was removed from the bout.
 It is unclear at the stage if a replacement would be sought by the UFC officials.

 Zawada faced Ramazan Emeev on January 16, 2021 at UFC on ABC 1.
 He lost a close fight by split decision.

 Zawada was scheduled to face Sergey Khandozhko on September 4, 2021 at UFC Fight Night 191.
 However, the week before the event, Khandozhko was pulled from the contest for unknown reasons and replaced by Alex Morono.
 Zawada lost the fight via unanimous decision.

 On February 10, 2022, it was announced that Zawada was no longer on the UFC roster.

-Post UFC
+Professional Fighters League

-Zawada made his first appearance after his UFC debut against Erhan Kartal on June 4, 2022 at Oktagon 33.
+Zawada made his first appearance after his UFC release against Erhan Kartal on June 4, 2022 at Oktagon 33.
 He won the bout via doctor stoppage after the first round.

+Zawada faced Carlos Leal on April 14, 2023 at PFL 3.
+He lost the bout in the first round via TKO stoppage.

+Zawada faced Magomed Magomedkerimov on June 23, 2023 at PFL 6.
+He lost the fight via TKO in the first round.

+Oktagon MMA

+Zawada returned to Oktagon MMA on February 10, 2024 at Oktagon 53, defeating Hojat Khajevand in his Middleweight debut via heel hook at the end of the third round after being down on the scorecards for the bout.

+Zawada faced Marek Mazuch on June 8, 2024 at Oktagon 58, losing via knockout early in the first round.